andywu8/receipt-processor-challenge/README.md

 Go to /receipts/{id}/points and use the id outputs given by the first post request to get the point outputs.

+# Description of Project
+Built using Python and Flask to create API endpoints that parse the json data and output point values.

 # Receipt Processor